triggermesh/docs/docs/guides/tilgettingstarted.md

-The TriggerMesh Integration Language (TIL) is a configuration language based on the [HCL syntax][hcl-spec] which provides a user-friendly interface for describing [TriggerMesh Bridges][tm-brg].
+The TriggerMesh Integration Language (TIL) is a configuration language based on the [HCL syntax][hcl-spec] which provides a user-friendly interface for describing TriggerMesh Bridges.

 !!! info "Use TIL with the TriggerMesh Platform"
     The TriggerMesh Integration Language is easily usable with the `til` CLI which helps you generate the manifests describing your event-driven application.
 It is the perfect companion to the TriggerMesh controller.
 Go to the [complete documentation](../til/Introduction.md) for the detailed specification.